Claude Code Plugins

 Overview

-Develop CommonTools patterns using the ct binary and the reactive pattern framework.
+Develop CommonTools patterns using the ct CLI and the reactive pattern framework.
 Patterns are TypeScript/JSX programs that define data transformations with interactive UIs, deployed as "charms" that can be linked together for complex workflows.

 When to Use This Skill